maliahavlicek/ci_mentor_insights/PORTFOLIO_4_DJANGO_PYTHON.md

 > Activity entries are used by events, places and filtering.
 >
 > - [x] Create - An activity is potentially created when a user successfully creates a place, creates an event, updates an event, or updates a place.
 > - [x] Read - The Activities table is read when a user is adding an event, updating an event, adding a place or updating a place, to determine if a new value should be created or not.
 The activities table is queried for using the name and icon pair, if it is found, the ObjectId is passed to the event and places.
-If no match is found, a new Activity is created and that ObjectID is passed to the the place or event.
+If no match is found, a new Activity is created and that ObjectID is passed to the place or event.
 > - [ ] Update
 > - [ ] Delete
     >